 9. You have a process in place for a redraw.

 You would assume your winner would be just as excited as you are about your competition, but occasionally the lucky winner is AWOL when you try to contact them to let them know they’ve won.
-By having T&Cs that clearly state the timeframe in which to claim the prize and what will happen if they don’t, you’re fully covered for every eventuality.
+By having terms and conditions that clearly state the timeframe in which to claim the prize and what will happen if they don’t, you’re fully covered for every eventuality.

 10. You have permission to contact your entrants again for more opportunities to create leads.

-Once your competition is over and you’ve got 472 new email addresses, your T&Cs clearly state that these email addresses may be used for marketing purposes, giving you permission to contact them with future offers and announcements whilst being compliant with spam laws.
+Once your competition is over and you’ve got 2,000 new email addresses, your terms and conditions clearly state that these email addresses may be used for marketing purposes, giving you permission to contact them with future offers and announcements whilst being compliant with spam laws.

 BONUS: They don’t have to be as expensive or difficult as you think.

-As you can see, having a crystal clear set of T&Cs is vital to running a smooth competition and protecting your business.
+As you can see, having a crystal clear set of terms and conditions is vital to running a smooth competition and protecting your business.
 We know how tight your marketing budget is, but we also want to make sure your business is covered, so we put together an affordable, comprehensive competition terms and conditions template that’s completely reusable for each competition you run.
-We’ll even talk you through your first T&Cs use so you know exactly what you’re doing and can use the template with confidence!

 So what do good competition terms and conditions include?

-A good set of competition T&Cs should include clauses addressing the following aspects of your competition:
+A good set of competition terms and conditions should include clauses addressing the following aspects of your competition: